Women in Ghana: Employment

 Today, women make up 43.1% of economically active population in Ghana, the majority working in the informal sector and in food crop farming.
 In crop farming, women the majority of women work in weeding, planting, and selling food crops.
 About 91% of women in the informal sector experience gender segregation and typically work for low wages.
 Within the informal sector, women usually work in personal services.
 There are distinct differences in artisan apprenticeships offered to women and men, as well.
 Men are offered a much wider range of apprenticeships such as carpenters, masons, blacksmiths, mechanics, painters, repairers of electrical and electronic appliances, upholsters, metal workers, car sprayers, etc. In contrast, most female artisans are only involved in either hairdressing or dressmaking.
 Women generally experience a disparity in earnings, receiving a daily average of 6,280 cedis compared to 8,560 cedis received by men according to the Ghana Living Standards Survey.

 Women are flourishing in teaching professions.
 Early 1990s' data showed that about 19 percent of the instructional staff at the nation's three universities in 1990 was female.
 Of the teaching staff in specialized and diploma-granting institutions, 20 percent was female; elsewhere, corresponding figures were 21 percent at the secondary-school level; 23 percent at the middle-school level, and as high as 42 percent at the primary-school level.
 Women also dominated the secretarial and nursing professions in Ghana.
-Although women have been assigned secretarial roles, some women are bridging the gap by learning how to code and take on men's role such as painters, electricians etc. This is changing the discourse on the role of women in the workplace and the nature of their jobs has been evolving with time.
+Although women have been assigned secretarial roles, some women are bridging the gap by learning how to code and take on men's roles such as painters, electricians, etc. This is changing the discourse on the role of women in the workplace and the nature of their jobs has been evolving with time.
 When women were employed in the same line of work as men, they were paid equal wages, and were granted maternity leave with pay.
 However, women in research professions report experiencing more difficulties than men in the same field, which can be linked to restricted professional networks for women because of lingering traditional familial roles.

 Health

 Reproduction related cases are the cause of many health problems for women in Ghana.
 According to UNICEF, the mortality rate for girls under five years old in 2012 was 66 per 1,000 girls.
 This number was lower than that for boys, which was 77 per 1,000.
 Abortion is the highest contributor to maternal mortality in Ghana.
-There is a cultural stigma around abortion due to cultural and traditional values and as a result, safe abortion services are not easily accessible for many women in Ghana.
+There is a cultural stigma around abortion due to cultural and traditional values, and as a result, safe abortion services are not easily accessible for many women in Ghana.